 What is PICkit 3?

 The PICKit 3 is the third line in Microchip Technology’s family of debuggers and programmers for PIC microcontrollers.
-The larger and more powerful programmer than its predecessors.
+A larger and more powerful programmer than its predecessors.
+It is a much bigger and more powerful peripheral interface controller (PIC).
 It uses a 24F-series 16-bit PIC.
-It is a much bigger and more powerful peripheral interface controller (PIC).
-The PICKit 3 features a USB interface that can connect through a micro USB cable.
+The PICKit 3 features a USB interface connecting through a micro USB cable.
 It's important to note that the PICKit 3 only works at 3.3V.
 However, it features an additional internal voltage regulator to handle voltages of up to 5.5V.
-Nevertheless, the PICKit 3 also comes with a few protective poly switches (see: resettable fuses).
-These are protective measures there to secure it against overcurrent faults.
+Nevertheless, the PICKit 3 also has a few protective poly switches (see: resettable fuses).
+These are defensive measures there to secure it against overcurrent faults.